nvoynov/cleon/README.md

 require 'cleon'
 Cleon.clone_cleon_code
 ```

+or run the code in your console

+    $ ruby -e 'require "cleon"; Cleon.clone_cleon_code

 Perhaps I will add some kind of console command later, but at the moment the script above serves just right.